Pheubel/Guides/C Sharp/C Sharp 101 - My first console app.md

 In the next lesson i'll be talking a bit about types.

 ## Exercise:
 Try to mess around with the console program to have it display different messages.
+You can also look at prociding it numbers instead, both as numbers and as strings.